MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy will be superseded by a similar feature in a future release.
 For more information, see https://crbug.com/1032820.

-Use Windows to resolve proxies for all browser networking instead of the proxy resolver built into Google Chrome.
+Use Windows to resolve proxies for all browser networking instead of the proxy resolver built into Microsoft Edge.
 The Windows proxy resolver enables Windows proxy features such as DirectAccess/NRPT.

 This policy comes with the problems described by https://crbug.com/644030.
 It causes PAC files to be fetched and executed by Windows code, including PAC files set via the [ProxyPacUrl](#proxypacurl) policy.
-Since Network Fetches for the PAC file happen via Windows instead of Google Chrome code, network policies such as [DnsOverHttpsMode](#dnsoverhttpsmode) will not apply to network fetches for a PAC file.
+Since Network Fetches for the PAC file happen via Windows instead of Microsoft Edge code, network policies such as [DnsOverHttpsMode](#dnsoverhttpsmode) will not apply to network fetches for a PAC file.

 If you enable this policy, the Windows proxy resolver will be used.

-If you disable or don't configure this policy, the Google Chrome proxy resolver will be used.
+If you disable or don't configure this policy, the Microsoft Edge proxy resolver will be used.

   #### Supported features: